nacitar/Overwolf-Reticle/README.md

 Future Plans
 ============
-Use the filesystem plugin to allow local images instead of only web URLs and allow render mode to be changed per-shape.
+Use the filesystem plugin to allow local images instead of only web URLs.

 Remarks